bitshares/dev.bitshares.works/docs/development/testnets.rst

 If you want to prepare a Public Testnet, you can simply download and use BitShares-Core's testnet branch.
 The testnet branch files have been prepared for the Public Testnet environment.

+If you want to register a public testnet account, go to this link (http://testnet.bitshares.eu/) to create BitShares Public UI wallet for the public testnet.

 .. toctree::
     :maxdepth: 2